[Sukagawa City, Fukushima Prefecture] Mushi Tech World | If you're struggling with your summer vacation independent research project, come here!

 Mushi Tech World is fun during summer vacation

-Mushi Tech World hosts a variety of events based on the concept of getting both adults and children familiar with science and insects.
-Even if you
+Mushitech World is a facility that hosts a variety of events based on the concept of encouraging people of all ages, from adults to children, to become familiar with science and insects

-'re not a fan of insects, there's plenty to enjoy, including hands-on programs you can join on the day and a flight simulator.
-There's also a restaurant on-site, so you can spend the whole day having fun.
+.
+Even if you're not a bug enthusiast, you can enjoy hands-on programs that you can join on the day, as well as flight simulators and more.
+There's even a restaurant inside, so you can easily spend the whole day there.

-Deciding what theme to choose for independent research can be a struggle for both children and parents.
-Mushi Tech World has a wide range of programs, so you're sure to find an experiment, craft, or experience that suits your child's interests!
+Choosing a theme for a school project can be a challenge not only for children but also for parents.
+Mushitech World offers numerous programs, so you're sure to find an experiment, craft, or experience that suits your child's interests!

 Whether you're struggling with your independent research or not, be sure to come visit Mushi Tech World